Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/issue-document-store-webapp.md

 ![Issuing Interface](/docs/integrator-section/webapp-tutorial/issuing-webapp/issuing.png)

-After connecting Metamask, you will be logged into the web application.
+After connecting MetaMask, you will be logged into the web application.
 First, you need to enter the `document store smart contract address` from the [previous guide](/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp/) into the "Store address" field.
 Then, select "Issue Document Batch" on the navigation on the left.

 Paste the value of `merkleRoot` from the document into the field and click on "Issue".
-You will need to confirm your transaction on Metamask.
+You will need to confirm your transaction on MetaMask.

 Example: